StreamElements/docs/docs/chatbot/commands/default/commands.md

 ---
 id: commands
+title: Using the !commands Command for Commands List Link
 sidebar_label: "!commands"
-description: "Learn how to use the !commands command in StreamElements chatbot to display a link to the creator's custom commands page."
+description: "Learn how the StreamElements !commands command provides a link to the channel's public commands page."
+tags:
+  - chatbot
+  - commands
+  - help
+  - list
 keywords:
 - StreamElements
 - chatbot